TylernLentini/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?
 The disadvantage I experienced is only a very minimal decrease in runtime though I spent hours refactoring.
 I do think the resulting code is cleaner and more simplified but I can also see times when a quick answer will be necessary.
+The refactored code enumerates more quickly now it only loops through the data one time.
+I did this by creating a Ticker Index a (j) and looping through the arrays for the requested data in one pass.